epolisensky/VLITE/vdp/docs/source/database.rst

   where *scale* is defined in the **pybdsf_params** section of the configuration file
 - *nsrc*: number of sources found in the image by PyBDSF
+- *nclean*: number of CLEANed sources in the image
 - *rms_box*: size and step size of the box used by PyBDSF to estimate the image background mean and noise (pixels)
 - *stage*: value of the highest **vdp** stage completed on the image: